bencalabrese/pickup_tix/README.md

 ## Features & Implementation

- **NB**: don't copy and paste any of this.
-Many folks will implement similar features, and many employers will see the READMEs of a lot of a/A grads.
-You must write in a way that distinguishes your README from that of other students', but use this as a guide for what topics to cover.

 ### Just one page

 PickupTix uses the React Router to keep all of its content on a single root page.
 While navigating the site, all relevent data